cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_TIMEOUT.md

 to 2, the operation can never last longer than 2 seconds.

 This option may cause libcurl to use the SIGALRM signal to timeout system calls on builds not using asynch DNS.
-In Unix-like systems, this might cause signals to be used unless CURLOPT_NOSIGNAL(3) is set.
+In unix-like systems, this might cause signals to be used unless CURLOPT_NOSIGNAL(3) is set.

 # DEFAULT

-0 (zero) which means it never times out during transfer.
+Default timeout is 0 (zero) which means it never times out during transfer.

-# %PROTOCOLS%

 # EXAMPLE